ghaya/2021-03-08-stockholmtrio/index.md

     <a href="https://www.r-project.org">R</a> is a programming language
     that is especially powerful for data exploration, visualization, and statistical analysis.
 To interact with R, we use
     <a href="https://www.rstudio.com/">RStudio</a>.
-If you have previously installed Anaconda, you already have RStudio as a part of that package.
+If you have previously installed <strong>Anaconda</strong>, you already have RStudio as a part of that package.
   </p>

   <div>